fireinrain/github-trending/TrendsHist.md

 ## C#

+* 【2025-07-07】[neelabo / NeeView](https://github.com/neelabo/NeeView) - An image viewer that allows you to browse images in folders and compressed files like a book  Powerful customization is available
 * 【2025-07-06】[microsoft / referencesource](https://github.com/microsoft/referencesource) - Source from the Microsoft  NET Reference Source that represent a subset of the  NET Framework
 * 【2025-07-06】[allenai / ai2thor](https://github.com/allenai/ai2thor) - An open\-source platform for Visual AI
 * 【2025-07-04】[CoderGamester / mcp-unity](https://github.com/CoderGamester/mcp-unity) - Unity plugin for integrating Model Context Protocol (MCP) with the Unity Editor — designed for AI-assisted development and OpenAI, Gemini and Claude interoperability